ProjectMakersDE/dev-Internal-Unity-AutoSave/README.md

 2. Scope of the project
         The asset consists of the C# script and 9 textures.
-        Tested with Unity 5.2 to 2018.2.0.5b
+        Tested with Unity 5.2 to 2022.3.1f1

 3. Description
-        Debug.Log 	  	– Displays all actions performed by this asset in Debog.Log.
+        Debug.Log 	  	– Displays all actions performed by this asset in Debug.Log.
         Save on play 	– Saves when the playbuttons are activated.
         Save Assets 	– Save Assets.
         Save interval   – Specifies how many minutes (1 - 30) will be stored.